By

 Buyers control the price action as long as an uptrend happens.
 And bullish continuation candlestick patterns will show a series of higher highs and higher lows.
 For instance, you can continue holding your position when bullish continuation patterns occur above the market price.

+Triangles, Pennants, and Bearish and Bullish Flags are the most famous continuation candlestick patterns.
 Variety in continuation candlestick patterns means different gaps or market pauses from which to read sideways market movement.
 You can determine whether the pause in market activity or a short-term trend will resume in its current direction, allowing you to ride it further.

 Gaps

-While a bearish gap is this configuration but the other way round, there are several types of gap candlestick patterns:
+While a bearish gap is this configuration but the other way round, there are several types of gap candlestick patterns.

 The Tasuki Gap